 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with tiles.
-I was able to inspect the roof space and gained access from a hatch within the hallway.
-The roof is built of timber trusses and
+The roof is pitched and overlaid with concrete tiles.
+The roof structure contains valley gutters.

+Weather

-.
-Roofing including roof space boarded over with sarking material.
-Insulation material is laid between and over the ceiling joists.
+Roofing including roof space I was able to inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with timber sarking material.
+Insulation material is laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of cast iron material, consisting of half round gutters discharging into round downpipes.
+Rainwater units are of PVC materials consisting of half round gutters feeding round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Foundations and concealed parts were not exposed or Foundations and concealed parts were not exposed or inspected.
-The outer walls are assumed to be of cavity brick construction with an external finish of render and pointed brickwork.
-There are sub
+The outer walls appear to be of cavity brick construction with a rendered external finish.
+A damp-proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp-proof membrane.
+There are sub-floor ventilators to lower walls.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The window units are of uPVC double glazed type.
-The external doors are a mixture of uPVC double glazed and timber design.
-There are timber fascia/soffit boards.
+Windows and external doors are of uPVC double glazed type.

 External decorations Visually inspected.
-The external decoration has a painted finish.
+External decoration is generally of low maintenance material.